sjuwana/friday-lab/README.md

 </p>
 <br/>

+We chose to create a Beer Industry guideline because we love beers.
 JAGS Brewery is the go to place for find all things-related to Beer Brewery.

 <p style="text-align: justify"><em>“Fermentation may have been a greater discovery than fire”</em></p>
 <p style="text-align: right">― David Rains Wallace</p>